Debt Consolidation (what to consider + real life stories included)

 What is debt consolidation?

-Debt consolidation combines all of the debt you owe into a single payment with a lower monthly interest rate.
+Simply put, debt consolidation combines all of the debt you owe into a single payment with a lower monthly interest rate.
 This typically works by taking out another loan in order to pay off all of your other debt.

-Let’s say you have debt across three credit cards and you owe the following:
+Let’s say you have debt across three credit cards, and you owe the following:

 • Credit card A: $2,000 at 10% APR